cschreib/kmos-scripts/README.md

 5) Some of the scripts in this suite are written in C++ and use the phy++ library I developed during my PhD.
 To install it, follow the following instructions:
 - Download this: https://github.com/cschreib/phypp/archive/master.tar.gz
 - Extract it into some temporary directory.
+This should create a folder called `phypp-master`.
-- Make a new directory there called "build" and go there.
+- Step inside this directory and create a new directory there, called "build".
+Go there with a terminal.
 - Make sure the development files for cfitsio are installed on your computer.
 If you have troubles with this step, tell me.
-- Call `cmake ../` (NB: you need to install CMake for this to work)
+- From within the `build` directory, call `cmake ../` (NB: you need to install CMake for this to work)
 - Then call `make`, and `sudo make install`.
 - Make sure to follow the last instructions that were printed in the terminal ("sourcing" the file ".phypprc")